Foxboro police bust alleged drug dealer conducting sales at town-owned horseshoe pit

 “There are some issues regarding the stop and search that we look forward to litigating in this matter,” Rutley said.

 Sankey was also arrested on two shoplifting warrants in Attleboro District Court from 2018 and 2019.
-He allegedly failed to appear in court on the warrants and was told to appear Wednesday.
+He allegedly failed to appear in court on the warrants and was told to appear in Attleboro District Court Wednesday.

 In a press release, police allege Sankey “has been openly dealing suspected cocaine during the league for the past several weeks.”

-Police say the powder seized will be tested to make sure it is cocaine and not fentanyl.
+Although the white powder is suspected to be cocaine, police say the substance will be tested to make sure it is not fentanyl.

-The Centers for Disease Control and Prevention has found a dramatic increase nationwide in substances believed to be cocaine testing positive for fentanyl.
+Police say the Centers for Disease Control and Prevention has found a dramatic increase nationwide in what is believed to be cocaine testing positive for fentanyl.

 Involved in the investigation and arrest were Detective Michael Alberts, Lt.
 Kenneth Fitzgerald and officers Ryan McGrath, Megan Allen and Scott Dion.